sungchun12/iot-python-webapp/README.md

 # Notes: leave the GITHUB_BRANCH_NAME as "master" for this demo
 # You can find the GCP_USERNAME for your project in the cloud shell terminal before the "@" in "realsww123@cloudshell"
+# I recommend you investigate the script which showcases actions to NOT be managed by terraform
+# Creates secret encryptions, terraform service accounts, and buckets as pre-requisites to the terraform deployment

 # append this syntax to the end of the bash command
 # if you want to save your terminal output to a text file